mrevilg/Coding-Questions/Q6PangramAlphabet.md

 # Alphabet Pangram Remainder

-### Create an algorythm to detect not only if a word is a 'Pangram', but if not, what letters from the alp[habet are missing.
+### Create an algorythm to detect not only if a word is a 'Pangram', but if not, what letters from the alphabet are missing.

 Assume ASCii, no whitespace, no special characters, result must be lower case.